roger778876/systems-notes/README.md

+## 1/16 Cisco in an hour 3: In 3D
+**Internet Layer**
+Routing
+- routers may break IPv4 packets into fragments
+- When a router receives a packet, it has 2 options:
+	1. Send that packet to the attached local network, OR 2.69 Forward that packet to a different router

-## 1/12 Cisco in an hour 2: Electric Boogaloo
+## 1/12, 1/16 Cisco in an hour 2: Electric Boogaloo
 **Internet Layer**
 	- transmission of data between 2 separate networks
 	- major features are addressing and routing